Nicola Dandridge

-Dame Nicola Whitmont Dandridge was the Chief Executive of the Office for Students between July 2017 and April 2022.
-In 2022 she was appointed Professor of Practice in Higher Education Policy at the University of Bristol.
-In 2024 Dandridge was appointed a Senior Fellow at M-RCBG Harvard Kennedy School and chair of the Council for At-Risk Academics.
+Dame Nicola Dandridge was the Chief Executive of the Office for Students between July 2017 and April 2022.
+She is currently Professor of Practice in Higher Education Policy at the University of Bristol, and a visiting professor of practice at the London School of Economics.
+From 2024-2026 Dandridge was a Senior Fellow at M-RCBG Harvard Kennedy School.
+Her research looks at the regulation of teaching and learning, student experience, higher education policy, and governance.

+She is chair of the Council for At-Risk Academics.

 Between 2009 and 2017 Dandridge was Chief Executive of Universities UK.

 She was appointed Commander of the Order of the British Empire (CBE) in the 2015 Birthday Honours List for services to higher education and Dame Commander of the Order of the British Empire (DBE) in the 2023 New Year Honours, also for services to higher education.

 Early career

 Dandridge originally qualified as a lawyer, initially working in the City before moving to Glasgow to requalify in Scotland where she worked for 10 years specialising in equality law.
 She was educated at Oxford, London Metropolitan and Glasgow universities and found them all "completely outstanding".